alexeykiselev/WavesFinality/white_paper/WavesFinality.typ

 Fast finality must not compromise the network’s ability to continue producing new blocks.
 For this reason, the proposed mechanism is intentionally designed to be _optional and supplementary_.
 Failures in this mechanism may delay block finalization, but they do not interfere with the ability of generators to produce new blocks.

 The only condition that could halt the network is the failure to assemble a valid Generator Set.
-Even in such cases, a fallback mode can be implemented to allow the network to continue functioning with the additional functionality fully disabled.
+Even in such cases, a fallback mode, triggered when the Generator Set is empty, can be implemented to allow the network to continue functioning with the additional functionality fully disabled.

 Furthermore, the mechanism must preserve the network’s ability to _split_ in the event of severe network disruptions, and more importantly, to _merge_ back once those issues are resolved.
 To ensure this, we introduce a well-defined procedure for excluding generators from the Generator Set and conduct simulation-based analysis to evaluate its behavior under partition and recovery scenarios.